celikkoseoglu/celikk-personal-website-nextjs/_posts/portingCRAtoNextJS.md

   picture: "/images/blog/PP.jpg"
 ---

-# Porting This Website From Create-React-App to NextJS
+# Porting this website from Create-React-App to NextJS

 ### Why NextJS you ask?
-Let me explain why and talk about what it took for me to get there.
+Let me explain why and talk about what it took to get there.

 ###### January 23, 2022 - 20 min read